Configuration Deep Dive

 Contact the amateur operator who controls the tunnel server and request client credentials by providing your specific node name.
 The tunnel server administrator will provide you with the public IP or DDNS URL for the tunnel server, the password you are to use, and the network IP address for your client node.
 Enter these values into the appropriate fields on your node and click Add to create a client entry in the list.

 Click the Administration link to navigate to these settings.
-There are four sections that provide a way for you to update the AREDN® firmware, as well as to install or remove software packages on your node.
+There are four sections that provide ways for you to manage the firmware, packages, security keys, and support data on your node.

 - Firmware Update

-If you have a new firmware image that has already been downloaded to your computer, click the Browse button and select the firmware file to upload.
+Upload Firmware: If you have a new firmware image that you have already downloaded to your computer from the AREDN® website, click the Browse button and select the firmware file from the location on your computer where you saved it.
 Click Upload and the file will be uploaded and installed on the node.

 - Package Management

 Here you can install or remove software packages on the node.
-Upload Package allows you to install a package file from your computer.
-Download Package allows you do retrieve a package over the Internet from the AREDN® website.
-Clicking Refresh will update the list of packages available for download, but try to avoid updating this list unless you absolutely require it.
-The package information database is stored locally and will use quite a bit of storage space.
-Under normal circumstances it is rare to require a package refresh.
+Upload Package allows you to install a package file by uploading it from your computer to your node.
+Download Package allows Internet-connected nodes to retrieve a package from the AREDN® website.
+Clicking Refresh will update the list of packages available for download.

 The Remove Package list shows all packages currently installed on the node.
 Selecting a package and clicking Remove will uninstall the package.
 You will only be able to remove packages that you have added.
 All installed packages are shown, but the pre-installed packages cannot be deleted since they are necessary for proper operation of the node.